-Guest post by Jonathan Gittens, Associate Director at Atelier Ten
+Guest post by Jonathan Gittins, Associate Director at Atelier Ten

 As the Illuminated River Foundation’s technical lighting designers and electrical engineers, Atelier Ten have been involved from the beginning as part of Leo Villareal’s winning team.
 Our aim from day one has been to ensure the lighting design minimises light pollution, sky-glow and light spill into the river and its surrounding areas and neighbourhoods.

 What has been great about being involved from such an early stage is that we’ve been able to have a lot of input into the design.
 One of the first things we did before the visuals were created was to complete a luminance survey of the Thames, to address what the current lighting situation was and use it as a marker from which to make improvements.
 Nothing on this scale had been attempted before and we believe this is the first luminance survey undertaken for a broad stretch of the Thames.